EnzoAndree/getENA/README.md

 Where `PRJNA350702.tsv`, `PRJNA285473.tsv` and `PRJNA508810.tsv` are the metadata of selected projects and `metadata.tsv` is a merge of this three files.
 The folder `ENA_out`, contain all FASTQ file of each project

+If you only want to get the assemblies reported in ENA, you can get all the FASTA files for a given taxon ID.
+In this case the taxon id of _Clostridium perfringens_ is `1502`.
+So the command line to download all assemblies of this species is:

+`python getENA.py -o Cperfringens -tax 1502`

+This command line will generate a `genomes` directory within the Cperfringens folder where all assemblies reported to date are placed

 # Licence

 [GPL v3](https://raw.githubusercontent.com/EnzoAndree/getENA/master/LICENSE)